Prashant Bhushan: Political views

 Bhushan had long been a critic of the United Progressive Alliance (UPA) government.
 In 2012, he co-founded the Aam Aadmi Party, stating that the other political parties were corrupt.

-Bhushan accused BJP's Prime Ministerial candidate Narendra Modi of being corrupt and a "puppet" of Reliance Industries.
-He also accused RSS of supporting terror activities, and criticised BJP for its links with the RSS.
+Bhushan accused BJP's prime ministerial candidate Narendra Modi of being corrupt and a "puppet" of Reliance Industries.
+He also accused RSS of supporting terror activities, and criticised BJP for its association with the RSS.

 Before the 2015 Delhi elections, Bhushan accused party's chief Arvind Kejriwal of selecting candidates of his own choice.
 After the elections, on 4 March 2015, Bhushan and Yogendra Yadav were voted out of Political Affairs Committee of Aam Aadmi Party for alleged anti-party activities and for working toward the party's defeat in the Delhi elections.
 Both Bhushan and Yadav denied the charges.
 On 28 March 2015, they were dropped from the National Executive Council of the AAP following a vote, at a meeting the conduct of which was afterwards disputed by Bhushan.
 He and Yadav then formed a new political movement called Swaraj Abhiyan.
 In April 2015, they were expelled from the party by AAP's disciplinary committee.